rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 .. option:: -i I, --itr=I, default=-1

     *int*.
 This is an option for a special case which is not supported by algorithms in this package as-shipped, but which they are easily modified to do.
 Use case: Sometimes it's nice to watch trained agents from many different points in training (eg watch at iteration 50, 100, 150, etc.).
 The logger can do this---save snapshots of the agent from those different points, so they can be run and watched later.
 In this case, you use this flag to specify which iteration to run.
-But again: spinup algorithms by default only save snapshots of the most recent agent, overwriting the old snapshots.
+But again: machine_learning_control algorithms by default only save snapshots of the most recent agent, overwriting the old snapshots.

     The default value of this flag means "use the latest snapshot."